aimeos/laravel-cms/docs/jsonapi-introduction.md

 }
 ```

-In Laravel, you can change the base URL in the `./config/filesystems.php` file where you need to change the `url` setting for the `disk` LaravelCMS is using (`public` by default).
+In Laravel, you can change the base URL in the `./config/filesystems.php` file where you need to change the `url` setting for the `disk` Laravel CMS is using (`public` by default).

 #### Paged results